pastly/cookerpoker/docs/game-log-plans.md

 one of these will be logged for each player that receives cards.
 These are the log items that never touch the database.

-GameInProgress will keep the pocket map in memory for the duration of the current hand.

 GameInProgress will gain a `pub fn logs_since(usize, PlayerId) -> (Vec<LogItem>, usize)`.
 The usize argument is the index of the most recent log the caller knows about.
 The PlayerId argument is the player that the logs